bruderstein/unexpected-htmllike/README.md

 and other content types in curly braces (`{ }`).
 This matches the React/JSX style of attribute definition.
 If you want to force quoted attributes (such as XML or HTML output), simply ensure the attribute values are strings.

+## `classAttributeName`  (since 0.4.0)
+Property that holds the string name of the class attribute.
+This normally `class`, but could be `className` in the case of ReactElement (i.e. JSX)  When diffing, if the `classAttributeName` is the same for both actual and expected adapters, then the classes can be optionally diffed using class semantics.

 # API

 ## constructor (adapter)